iGEM Team Sponsorship

 We will attend the Giant Jamboree on October 31 – November 4, 2019 in Boston at the Hynes Convention Center.
 Meet us at our booth for a chat about synthetic biology.

-We are proud to support the following iGEM Teams in this years’ competition with our versatile myTXTL® Cell-Free Expression platform.
+We were proud to support the following iGEM Teams in last years’ competition with our versatile myTXTL® Cell-Free Expression platform.
 Visit their team pages to learn more about their thrilling projects.

 Team Paris-Bettencourt – France